Retropikzel/foreign-c/README.md

 Foreign function interface that is supported on multiple R7RS Sceheme implementations.

-Note that this software is in **alpha** stage.
+Notice that due to supporting many different Scheme implementations, some parts of this software are still in **alpha** stage.
 That said the interface should not be changing anymore.

 Any help in form of constructive advice and bug reports are appreciated.